aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 graphics.drawPie(pen, new Rectangle(2, 38, 20, 20), 0, 45);
 ```

-Here, we draw a line and fill/draw a pie shape using the specified pen and brush.
+Here we draw a line and fill/draw a pie shape using the specified pen and brush.

 ## Step 10: Draw Polyline and Text